 After reaching Broad Peak Base Camp we continue the walk up to K2 Base Camp and to Gilkey Memorial.
 On the return we walk back to Broad Peak Base Camp where we camp for the night.
 We place our tents on moraine near the base of the climbing route on Broad Peak.
 One of the best views of K2 is from Broad Peak Base Camp.

 This morning we hike back down to Concordia following the same trail as our ascent yesterday.
 Once back at Concordia the trek crew will make preparations for the split in the two groups tomorrow.
 Our international leader will take our K2 & Gondogoro La group out over Gondogoro La.
 Our K2 Base Camp group will descend the Baltoro with our Pakistani guide.
-The two groups will meet up again in Skardu on Day 21.
+The two groups will meet up again in Skardu after the trek.

 Sadly we cannot stay at Concordia forever.
 Today we start our retreat down the Baltoro glacier stopping for the night at Goro 1.
 We retrace our steps by taking the same route back down to Askole.
 The advantage is to have another chance at seeing the mountains if obscured by clouds on the way up.
 It is a long walk out to the road head yet most trekkers enjoy seeing these impressive mountains again.